MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Update-MgGroupSetting.md

   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: Display name of this group of settings, which comes from the associated template.
 Read-only.
   - `[TemplateId <String>]`: Unique identifier for the template used to create this group of settings.
 Read-only.
-  - `[Values <IMicrosoftGraphSettingValue[]>]`: Collection of name value pairs.
-Must contain and set all the settings defined in the template.
+  - `[Values <IMicrosoftGraphSettingValue[]>]`: Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced directorySettingTemplates object.
     - `[Name <String>]`: Name of the setting (as defined by the groupSettingTemplate).
     - `[Value <String>]`: Value of the setting.